raphaelcordon/raphaelcordon/README.md

 #### A Global IT Project Manager and Software Developer

-I bring over a decade of international experience, working in countries like Switzerland, Ireland, and Brazil.
-I'm fluent in English and Portuguese, with intermediate proficiency in Italian (B1) and basic knowledge of German (A1).
+I bring over a decade of international experience, working in countries like Switzerland, Ireland, and Brazil.<br>
+I'm fluent in English and Portuguese, with intermediate proficiency in Italian (B1) and basic knowledge of German (A1), ongoing :)<br>
 My strengths are bridging technology with business needs, leading agile teams, and successfully delivering projects.

 ### My Expertise and Skills